LearningLocker/docs/src/contribute.md

 ## Issues
 To contribute in the [Github issue tracker](https://github.com/LearningLocker/learninglocker/issues) you can do the following.
 Please see the [troubleshooting page](../troubleshooting) for more information about reporting issues.

-1. Report bugs
+1. Report bugs.
-2. Suggest enhancements
+2. Suggest enhancements.
-3. Answer questions
+3. Answer questions.
-4. Help reproduce issues
+4. Help reproduce issues.
-5. Ensure people use the issue templates
+5. Ensure people use the issue templates.
-6. Improving the quality of issues by discussing them
+6. Improving the quality of issues by discussing them.

 ## Testing
-We do now have some testing which can be found in the `app/tests` directory.
+We do now have some testing which can be found in the "app/tests" directory.
 We'd like more tests so please feel free to add some via a pull request.
-The tests are ran automatically on every push to the Github repository via Travis.
+The tests are ran automatically on every push to the Github repository via [Travis](https://travis-ci.org/LearningLocker/learninglocker).

 ## Documentation
 If you would like to help us document Learning Locker, please see the [documentation repo](https://github.com/learninglocker/docs).